SucrazyGit/TimeSeries-Final-Project/README.md

-# TimeSeries Final Project
+# Time Series Final Projec
+Author: Brandon Sucrese

 All documentation in for the project is this github repo.

-Brandon Sucrese